18F/handbook/_pages/welcome-to-TTS/getting-started.md

 18F alumni Sasha Magee memorably summed up the progression through government digital service [like this](https://twitter.com/sashax/status/941036458307076097):
    Year 1: "Why y'all talk about procurement so much?
 How boring."
-year 2: "Man, procurement's a pain." year 3: "We should really consider doing something about procurement"
+   Year 2: "Man, procurement's a pain."
+year 3: "We should really consider doing something about procurement"

 year 4: "Holy crap there's nothing more important than solving procurement!"